Operation NUNALIVUT is a sovereignty operation conducted annually since 2007 in Canada’s North. It provides an opportunity for the CAF to:

 - Enhance its capability to respond to any situation in Canada’s North.
 Op NU 16 also allowed the CAF to provide meaningful support to scientific research in the Arctic, and to demonstrate interoperability with military allies.

-Op NUNALIVUT 15 took place from 1-22 April.
+Op NUNALIVUT 15 took place from April 1 to 22, 2015.
 The operation was commanded by Joint Task Force North and involved over 200 personnel including:

 - Canadian Rangers from 1 Canadian Ranger Patrol Group (1 CRPG);

 - soldiers from Third Battalion Princess Patricia’s Canadian Light Infantry (3 PPCLI);

 - Royal Canadian Navy (RCN) divers from both Pacific and Atlantic fleets;

 - airmen and airwomen from across the Royal Canadian Air Force, including Yellowknife-based 440 (Transport) Squadron; and

 - members of the 109th Air Squadron, United States Air National Guard.

 Op NUNALIVUT 15 was conducted with three distinct lines of operation.
 1 CRPG conducted a sovereignty patrol in the Victoria Island area, and 3 PPCLI conducted two separate patrols running east of Cambridge Bay.
 Joint Ice Diving operations were conducted between Parks Canada’s underwater archeologists and RCN divers on the sea ice in the vicinity of Gjoa Haven, Nunavut.
 Ice diving operations included a joint archeological effort over the site of the HMS Erebus.